B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 Sorry I’m late, but my train was held up.

-The current was already taking him past Finder, and he had to battle just to keep it in place.
+He had to battle just to keep the current in place.

 How long she would keep on getting away with it, she didn’t know.